ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

 passwd: all authentication tokens updated successfully.
 [alice@{{ site.login.name }} ~]$
 ```
+Wait 10 minutes for your new password to propagate before using it.

 ## Verify credentials

-You can verify your {{ site.cluster.nickname }} username and password using either of the below alternatives.
+After waiting for 10 minutes for your new password to propagate, you can verify your {{ site.cluster.nickname }} username and password using either of the below alternatives.
 If neither works for you, you might have to reset your password.
 If so, see below for instructions.

 ### Alt 1.
 Verify from your local command line using SSH